GarrettBoersma/New-Repo/README.md

-# New-Repo
+# Garretts First repo
-Creating my first repo
+Just the readme for this doc pretty cool I know